wkaisertexas/HoosOnTask/docs/phase-2.md

 ![](https://lh4.googleusercontent.com/jnOIrwNTvHtqVHFIG8DAGkNU6woeMm3phRT3RZ3-5qi2giNztXbhWysJjgoSUU9Jn2Vy7WgMUAZd0Q77lmcKMntqR6ZLCiWOmqdVMS9GsdOLZrtij0DwhTe4XEbQQAQrLw=w1280)

 Below are our two flow models.
 The first depicts how the current environment for group project interaction works currently, and the second outlines the environment once our product is implemented and the simplifications and consolidations it could offer.
 The third image depicts our first rough draft of a flow model.
 For the first flow, we outlined work roles that were outside of the scope of our project to understand the comprehensive space of operation for group projects.
 We began with the two types of users, students and instructors, and built out from there the interaction points with other work roles and contributors in group projects.
-That is where services like imessage come in for group communication as well as google drive, and collab.
+That is where services like iMessage come in for group communication as well as google drive, and Collab.
 The hope of our product is to decrease the different areas of interaction both sets of users must go through in the project process.
 The flow model is a clean way of exemplifying the different services and methods of communication individuals currently must use in group participation.
 The second model displays how a system like ours could consolidate some of these services into a sleek and easy to use interface.

 ![](https://lh6.googleusercontent.com/6F2EsMYInlo1O76H7zIwgmJK7zumJn2q2VH1j2322ePgl7Hd5bb5oseyp3BSzpO90btZSgfVA0HS-kai48N6A-kdHoK2hkHyQ28TgCDGHErA7k3k0Cvyw3Bm5crO52w3fQ=w1280)